meltgroup/melt_shared_web_res/_services/network_analysis.md

 	-   Acting as bridges between disparate groups?
 -    Are there clusters of users (cliques) who are connected mainly to each other?

-This analysis works best when we use [data visualisation] to visually display the networks and highlight the patterns.
+This analysis works best when we use [Data Visualisation](/services/data_visualisation) to visually display the networks and highlight the patterns.